 Brass upset over Detroit firefighters' burning home photo

-DETROIT (AP) — A photo posted on social media showing 18 Detroit firefighters posing in front of a home engulfed in flames was “inappropriate and unprofessional" and will result in disciplinary action, Fire Commissioner Eric Jones said.
+DETROIT (AP) — A photo posted on social media showing 18 Detroit firefighters posing in front of a home engulfed in flames was “inappropriate and unprofessional" and will result in disciplinary action, the city's fire commissioner said.

 The photo was posted Tuesday just before midnight on the Facebook page “Detroit Fire Incidents Page."
 It included a caption: "Crews take a moment to get a selfie on New Years!"
 It has since been taken down.